pachterlab/LP_2021/07-current_analysis.md

 A spatial point pattern is the observed spatial locations of things or events, and a point process is a stochastic mechanism that generated the point pattern.
 As already mentioned, in pciSeq, transcript spot locations are modeled by a Poisson point process whose intensity itself is modeled with a Gamma distribution.
 Cell locations can also be modeled as a point process, which is done in trendsceek [@Edsgard2018].
 Each point in a spatial point process can have additional properties other than location, such as gene expression and cell type, which are called marks.
 If the marks are completely randomly distributed in space, then points with one mark would not be more or less likely to be near points with the same (for categorical marks) or similar (quantitative marks) marks than to points with dissimilar marks.
 To identify spatial distribution of gene expression that deviates from complete randomness, trendsceek uses 4 mark-segregation summary statistics, which are functions of distance between two points, taking the expected value of a summary statistics on the marks of every pair of points sepearated by the given distance: Stoyan's mark-correlation function (squared geometric mean of marks of two points normalize by squared mean of marks), mean-mark function (average of marks in two points), variance-mark function (variance of the marks given distance between points), and [mark-variogram](https://rdrr.io/cran/spatstat/man/markvario.html) (squared difference of marks of two points).
 Permutation testing is used to calculate p-values.
 Regions of interest in the tissue are the regions with $p < 0.05$ from the permutation testing.
 Perhaps due to the permutation, trendsceek seems to be less scalable and less sensitive than SpatialDE and SPARK [@Sun2020; @Zhang2018].

 Seurat's spatial functionalities include finding spatially variable genes, which currently provides two methods, one of this is mark-variogram, inspired by trendsceek.
 The other is [Moran's I](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-statistics/h-how-spatial-autocorrelation-moran-s-i-spatial-st.htm), which is a common summary statistics of spatial autocorrelation, as spatially patterned genes also exhibit autocorrelation.
 MERINGUE uses a local version of Moran's I for spatially variable genes [@Miller2021].
-As dependence of gene expression of spatial location means spatial autocorrelation, which both Gaussian process models and Laplacian score of spatial neighborhood graphs aim to identify, Moran's I can be a simpler and hence more computationally way to identify spatially variable genes.
+As dependence of gene expression of spatial location means spatial autocorrelation, which both Gaussian process models and Laplacian score of spatial neighborhood graphs aim to identify, Moran's I can be a simpler and hence more computationally efficient way to identify spatially variable genes.
 Moran's I is sometimes used to evaluate performance of more sophisticated SVG methods, with higher values being better (e.g. [@Li2021a; @Hu2020a]); this raises the question of whether Moran's I itself is that much worse than the more sophisticated methods in detecting SVG.
 SPARK is claimed to have higher power than Moran's I test (`spdep::moran.test()` in R) due to the latter's use of asymptotic normality in computing the p-values [@Sun2020], but this may or may not hold for SVG methods based on other principles.

-Giotto [@Dries2019] implements 3 simple and fast methods to find spatially variable genes in addition to wrapping SpatialDE and trendsceek.
+Giotto [@Dries2021] implements 3 simple and fast methods to find spatially variable genes in addition to wrapping SpatialDE and trendsceek.
 First, a spatial neighborhood graph is constructed, which can be mutual $k$ nearest neighbors graph, a graph placing an edge when two cells are within a certain distance, or Delaunay triangulation.
 Then the gene expression is binarized.
 The first method uses the [silhouette score](https://en.wikipedia.org/wiki/Silhouette_%28clustering%29).
 In clustering, a measure of whether each point should be assigned to its current cluster or it should better be assigned to a neighboring cluster.
 The mean silhouette score indicates how tight and segregated the cluster are.
 Here the clusters are cells expressing the gene of interest and those not expressing.
 Then a high silhouette score means that cells expressing the gene and those not expressing are well-segregated in space, which means the gene is spatially variable.
 The second and third method only differ in the way gene expression is binarized.
 The second uses k-means with $k=2$, and the third uses a threshold.
 Then a contingency table $M$ is constructed from neighboring cells in the graph expressing or not expressing the gene; each row is whether a cell expresses the gene, and each column is whether its neighbor also expresses it, so $M_{1,1}$ is the number of distinct pairs of cells both expressing the gene, $M_{1,2}$ is the number of pairs of cells in which source cell is expressing the gene and target cell is not, and so on.
 [Fisher's exact test](https://mathworld.wolfram.com/FishersExactTest.html) is used to test for dependency in gene expression on whether cells are neighbors.

 The KL divergence is a measure of difference between two probability distributions.
 In singleCellHaystack [@Vandenbon2020], the cell density in the tissue (or a PCA, tSNE, or UMAP space) is estimated at grid points with Gaussian kernel density, and normalized to form a probability distribution of locations of cells.
 Then the probability distribution of whether a gene of interest is expressed at each grid point is compared to the cell density distribution with KL divergence.
 P-values are computed by permuting gene expression among cells.
 Again, this is a cluster-free DE method, not designed specifically for spatial data but can be applied to spatial data.